Sharp abdominal pain may be related to eating high-carb foods or lactose, which can lead to more intestinal gas or constipation.

 If your abdominal pain does not resolve on its own or if pain is gradually worsening or accompanied by other symptoms, you should consult your doctor for further assessment possible treatment.

-What causes sharp abdominal pain?
+What does sharp abdominal pain mean?

 The most common causes of sharp abdominal pain are: